 Instructions

-5. BAKE: Pour the batter into your prepared pan.
-Bake at 350 F (177 C).
-A sheet cake will take about 35-45 minutes.
+7. Bake at 350°F/175°C. A sheet cake will take about 35-45 minutes.
 Layer cakes will take 25-30 minutes, and cupcakes will take 18-25 minutes.
-Pull the cake out of the oven when it is firm but springs back when gently pressed in on the center.
+Pull out of the oven when the cake is firm but springs back when gently pressed in the center, or when a cake tester comes out clean.

-6. COOL: Cool the cakes completely on a cooling rack before frosting.
+8. Cool the cakes in their pan completely on a cooling rack before turning out of the pan and frosting.
 I love pairing this cake with my simple chocolate buttercream frosting or my whipped chocolate ganache.

 Notes

-If you do not have natural cocoa powder, you can use dutch processed cocoa powder but omit the baking soda and increase the baking powder to 1 TBSP.
+Natural cocoa powder is the acidic ingredient needed to activate the baking soda.
+If you do not have natural cocoa powder, you can use dutch processed cocoa powder but omit the baking soda and increase the baking powder to 10 grams (1 tablespoon).

 Recommended Products